hackaugusto/tinyarch/README.md

 # Configuration

-To add new files, binaries or modules into the iso you need to:
+To add new files, binaries or modules into the iso:

-- Install the aditional package with `tinyarch container {packages}`.
+- Inform additional packages to install in the container in the command line `tinyarch container {packages}`.
-- Change `FILES` parameter in the Tiny Arch mkinitcpio configuration to copy the files.
+- Change `FILES` parameter in the `/etc/mkinitcpio-tinyarch.conf` to copy the files into the initramfs.
 - Modules can be added with the `MODULES` parameter.

 # How it works